Field redefinition invariant Lagrange multiplier formalism with gauge symmetries: Introduction

 We then show that if these gauge transformations are closed, then a BRST transformation \cite{Becchi:1974xu, Tyutin:1975qk} can be defined which leaves the effective Lagrangian invariant.
 Such an invariance leads to the full theory being unitary \cite{Kugo:1977zq} and renormalizable \cite{Baulieu:1983tg}.

 This paper is organized as follows.
 In Section II, we review the field redefinition invariant Lagrange multiplier formalism for non-singular classical actions.
 The case of a classical action with a gauge symmetry is considered in Section III and we show that additional gauge invariances appear.
 We then quantize by using an extension of the Faddeev-Popov procedure \cite{Faddeev:1967fc}.
 Then, in Section IV, we derive the corresponding BRST transformations in the framework of the extended Lagrange multiplier formalism.
 In Section V, we consider YM theory, a non-linear gauge theory, to demonstrate this formalism.
 We also find the corresponding BRST transformation.
 In appendix A, we illustrate the field redefinition invariance of path integrals when using the extended Lagrange multiplier formalism.
-In appendix B, we study the gauge algebra of YM type gauge theories in the extended Lagrange multiplier theory.
-A superdeterminant identity is derived in detail in the appendix C. In appendix D, we obtain the Zinn-Justin master equation \cite{Zinn-Justin:1974ggz} associated with the BRST transformation derived in Section IV.
+In appendix B, we briefly review some of the material of references \cite{Brandt:2018lbe, Brandt:2019ymg, McKeon:1992rq,Brandt:2021qgh, Brandt:2020gms, Brandt:2021nev}, to show how the Lagrange multiplier field eliminates loop effects beyond one loop order and that no one-particle irreducible contributions involving two or more Lagrange multiplier fields occur at one-loop.
+The propagators of the Yang-Mills theory are also derived.
+In appendix C, we study the gauge algebra of YM type gauge theories in the extended Lagrange multiplier theory.
+A superdeterminant identity is derived in detail in the appendix D. In appendix E, we obtain the Zinn-Justin master equation \cite{Zinn-Justin:1974ggz} associated with the BRST transformation derived in Section IV.
 The relation with the Batalin-Vilkovisky formalism \cite{Batalin:1981jr, Batalin:1983ggl} is briefly discussed.